Clyde Summers: Union work

 Summers' theory of union democracy was that transparency and democracy make it very unlikely that organized crime will gain a foothold in a union, or that union leaders will act against their members' best interests.
 His 1960 casebook, Labor Relations and the Law, is considered a labor law "classic".
 His 1998 casebook, Labor Law, Cases and Materials, "is one of the few casebooks to provide a thorough discussion of union democracy."
 His most influential later work was the article "Democracy in a One-Party State: Perspectives from Landrum–Griffin," published in 1984.

 Death

 Summers died at a retirement home in Germantown, Pennsylvania, on October 30, 2010, from complications of a stroke.
-He was survived by his wife, his two daughters, and his two sons.
+He was survived by his wife, two daughters, and two sons.